open-cmx/opencmx/README.md

 - Applying power to the device either through the USB-C 3.2 or SFF-8639 connector will trigger a boot up sequence with no user interaction.

 - No physical device(s) shall be used to trigger a module power event such as Power On, Power Cycle, etc.

+- openCMX module must be powered via USB Power Delivery 9v-20v negotiation based on specific needs.
+Both the USB-C and SFF-8639 connection can accept USB-PD Input.

+- Both USB-C and SFF-8639 connections are to support standard USB based Display Alt Mode (pinout TBA)

+- An openCMX module TPD is not to exceed 25w.

 ## Design Concept Illustrations
 - Only required components are shown (excluding SOC)